Updated June 22, 2020.

 "Cholesterol" refers to a class of fats, also known as lipids, that circulate through the blood.
 Cholesterol levels are important as they can affect a person's risk for developing cardiovascular disease.

-There are several types of cholesterol that make up the cholesterol/lipid panel:
+There are several types of cholesterol that make up the cholesterol (aka lipid) panel:

 - Total cholesterol is a measurement of all of the types of cholesterol in your blood, including HDL, LDL, and triglycerides.

 - Triglycerides are a type of fat that the body generates when excess calories are consumed, particularly calories from carbohydrates and fats.
 They are stored in fat cells and can circulate in the blood.
-High levels are associated with increased risk for developing cardiovascular disease and are also often found together with elevated blood sugar.
-Diet, exercise, and genetics have a major impact on triglyceride levels.
-When elevated, they can be lowered significantly with improved diet and exercise.
+High levels are associated with increased risk for developing heartdisease and are often found together with elevated blood sugar.
+Diet, exercise, and family genetic background have a major impact on triglyceride levels.
+They can be lowered significantly with improved diet and exercise.
 (See the recommendations outlined below.)

-- Low density lipoprotein (LDL) is considered the "bad" cholesterol because it can embed itself in blood vessel walls leading to damage (“atherosclerosis”) and subsequent heart disease (heart attacks and strokes, e.g.).
+- Low density lipoprotein (LDL) is considered the "bad" cholesterol because over time it can line blood vessel walls leading to damage (“atherosclerosis”) and subsequent heart disease (heart attacks and strokes, e.g.).

 - < 100 mg/dL: This is normal.